 Matteo Johannes Stettler

-External PHD Candidate
+External PhD Candidate

 Matteo Johannes Stettler is a former Masters (MA) and Research Masters (ReMA) student at the Institute of Philosophy of KU Leuven (Belgium).
 His early research focused mostly on North American thought: especially John Dewey’s experiential pragmatism, and Thoreau and Emerson’s transcendentalism.
 A former member of the Thoreau Society of Concord, Stettler was eventually introduced to Pierre Hadot and Michel Foucault’s works on ancient spirituality, which now constitute the central axis of all his investigations in the history of philosophy.
 A supporter of Modern Stoicism, Stettler was awarded the Deakin University Postgraduate Scholarship (DUPRS) to pursue his doctoral studies at Deakin University (Australia), under the supervision of Professor Matthew Sharpe.
 He collaborates with the research groups “Philosophy as a Way of Life”, of the Pontificia Università Gregoriana of Rome, and “Forms of Life and Practices of Philosophy” (particularly the “Art of Living” line of research) of the NOVA Institute of Philosophy (IFILNOVA) of Lisbon – which he visited for a few months in 2022.